Car Culture

 The Designer: Shigeru Uehara's Philosophy of Connection

-Shigeru Uehara, the chief engineer responsible for both the S2000 and the NSX, approached the brief from a single, clear conviction: a sports car should make the driver feel inseparable from the road and the machine beneath them.
+Shigeru Uehara was the chief engineer of the S2000 and the project leader, Executive Chief Engineer, of the Honda NSX, two titles that were distinct across the two programmes.
+He approached the S2000 brief from a single, clear conviction: a sports car should make the driver feel inseparable from the road and the machine beneath them.
 His goal was not comfort, not compliance, not broad appeal.
 It was purity.

 Engine Architecture